prg-grp/website/_news/2021-04-08-ecoop-peark-multitier-choreographic.md

 inline: true
 ---

-Our ECOOP'21 pearl "Multiparty Languages: the Choreographic and Multitier Cases" – only studied independently so far – got accepted.
-Preprint coming soon! 📰
+Our <a href="https://2021.ecoop.org/" target="_blank">ECOOP '21</a> pearl "Multiparty Languages: the Choreographic and Multitier Cases"
+– only studied independently so far – got accepted: [preprint]({{ '/assets/pdf/papers/2021_Multiparty-Languages-The-Choreographic-and-Multitier-Cases.pdf' | relative_url }}) 📰